Rapporter/rapport/_includes/templates-autogenerated.md

  === Histogram

-/tmp/RtmpMBlCON/file2fc755ea.png
+/tmp/RtmpJbaurQ/file3db9807d.png

 It seems that the highest value is 58 which is exactly 3.625 times higher than the smallest value (16).

 The standard deviation is 6.8399 (variance: 46.784).
 The expected value is around 24.557, somewhere between 24.054 and 25.061 (SE: 0.2569).

-If we suppose that *age* is not near to a normal distribution (test: , skewness: 1.9568, kurtosis: 7.6428), checking the median (23) might be a better option instead of the mean.
+If we suppose that *Age* is not near to a normal distribution (test: , skewness: 1.9568, kurtosis: 7.6428), checking the median (23) might be a better option instead of the mean.
 The interquartile range (6) measures the statistics dispersion of the variable (similar to standard deviation) based on median.